 Sheikh Zayed Mosque in Abu Dhabi run’s free guided tours 3 times a day (except Fridays) at 10am, 11am and 5pm.

 We unfortunately got there just after 10am just missing the tour and after walking round by ourselves for an hour we then decided the heat was too much to carry on for another hour by doing the 11am tour.

-Anyway back to our arrival… we spotted the Mosque from the main road and made our way up to it and it was even bigger than i imagined.
+Back to our arrival at Sheikh Zayed Mosque, we Mosque from the main road and made our way up to it and it was even bigger than I imagined.
 We got out of the taxi and made our way up to the entrance and it was so bright with the sun shining off that it hurt our eyes!

 We were there for a good hour or so and although the actual structure is very big, there isn’t a huge amount of walking to be done and soon you are back to where you started.

 Overall we really enjoyed it.
-We did consider not going due to the time it would take to get there on the bus and the cost of the taxi but i would have been really gutted if i had been so close and not gone!
+We did consider not going due to the time it would take to get there on the bus from Dubai to Abu Dhabi and the cost of the taxi but I don’t regret going one bit!

 Taxi’s were waiting outside and even in Dubai all the taxi drivers know where it is as it’s a really popular destination so no need to worry about that.

 Make sure you take sunglasses!
 All of the white plus the sun was pretty blinding!